 Storage

-Store leftover Hot Cocoa Peppermint Bark Brownies in a lidded container for up to 4 days.
+Store leftover brownies in a lidded container for up to 4 days.
 If you need to stack ‘em, put a piece of plastic wrap or parchment paper between the layers.

-You can also freeze these Peppermint Bark Brownies for up to 3 months.
+You can also freeze these peppermint brownies for up to 3 months.
 I recommend arranging in a single layer in a gallon storage freezer bag, removing as much air as possible.
-A helpful tip is to use a sharpie to write the date they go in the freezer on the storage bag.
+Use a Sharpie to write the date they go in the freezer on the storage bag.

 Other Holiday Treats